Special Geographic Area: Former

-The 63 barangays in the special geographic area of Bangsamoro were grouped into eight area clusters.
-Each barangay consists of puroks while some have sitios.
+Prior to the creation of the eight municipalities in 2024, the 63 barangays of the Special Geographic Area of Bangsamoro were grouped into eight area clusters.

 Governance

-The special geographic area of Bangsamoro consists of barangays that are part of Cotabato province, which is not part of the autonomous region, despite the barangays themselves being part of Bangsamoro.
-For the Bangsamoro region to govern the barangays, these were constituted into a single administrative area under the direct supervision of the Bangsamoro chief minister through the region's Ministry of the Interior and Local Government (MILG).
-The MILG deals with the affairs of the area through the Special Geographic Area Development Authority (SGDA), which is headed by an administrator appointed by the chief minister.
+To facilitate the administration of the Special Geographic Area, the area was constituted as a single administrative unit under the direct supervision of the chief minister of Bangsamoro through the region's Ministry of the Interior and Local Government (MILG).
+The MILG oversees the area through the Special Geographic Area Development Authority (SGDA), which is headed by an administrator appointed by the chief minister.

-The SGDA continues to supervise the barangays even after the creation of the SGA municipalities in April 2024.
+The SGDA continued to supervise the barangays after the creation of the SGA municipalities in April 2024.